Skip to main content

 danger

-This strategy is relatively high cost.
+Multi-turn strategies are relatively high cost.
 We recommend running it on a smaller number of tests and plugins, with a cheaper provider, or prefer a simpler iterative strategy.

 1. Starting with a relatively innocuous prompt related to a potentially sensitive topic.